anjalie-kini/blackholeVis/blackHoleBasics.md

 Black holes are invisible to the naked eye -- light cannot escape because it is pulled into the middle of the black hole so humans cannot see black holes.
 However, we can use telescopes to find black holes by observing the behavior of stars and gas around a black hole.
 By imaging stars, scientists can determine if the stars' paths have been affected by the gravity of the black hole.

 "When a black hole and a star are close together, high-energy light is made.
 This kind of light can not be seen with human eyes.
-Scientists use satellites and telescopes in space to see the high-energy light." -- [NASA] (https://www.nasa.gov/audience/forstudents/k-4/stories/nasa-knows/what-is-a-black-hole-k4.html)s
+Scientists use satellites and telescopes in space to see the high-energy light." -- [NASA](https://www.nasa.gov/audience/forstudents/k-4/stories/nasa-knows/what-is-a-black-hole-k4.html)s